Article Image

 Additionally, consider elevating your knees or utilizing a cold compress to minimize swelling and discomfort.
 If you have concerns about starting a new exercise regimen, don’t hesitate to seek advice and guidance from a healthcare provider or fitness instructor.

-Strengthening Exercises for Arthritic Knees
+Strengthening Exercises for Arthritic Knees:

 Now that you’re prepared to start exercising, let’s explore some strengthening exercises specifically designed for individuals with arthritic knees.
 These exercises, which include straight leg raises, quad sets, and hamstring stretches, aim to fortify the muscles around the knee joint and provide much-needed support.